 Updates & Footnotes

-2) Moxie Marlinspike is known for his role in creating the Signal encrypted messaging app, and thus the encryption used by WhatsApp and Skype.
-Though many people are unhappy about him releasing a “crypto coin” for signal instead of just using actual money, like bitcoin, he has a pretty scathing review of so-called Web3 and NFTs.
-In short, he created some NFTs (some very cool ideas like fractionalized NFTs or NFTs that change based on how looks at them), but discovered that the whole system is basically centralized and dependent on a few companies – pretty much exactly like Web1.
+Moxie Marlinspike is known for his role in creating the Signal encrypted messaging app, and thus the encryption used by WhatsApp and Skype.
+Though many people are unhappy about him releasing his own token for the Signal App instead of just using bitcoin, he has a pretty scathing review of so-called Web3 and NFTs.
+In short, he created some NFTs, but discovered that the whole system is basically centralized and dependent on a few companies – pretty much exactly like Web1.

 Leave a Reply